theopn/leetcode/README.md

 - ~1460.
 Make Two Arrays Equal by Reversing Subarrays~ (Easy, 2024-08-03 Daily Q): This is only possible when two arrays have the same members, so… choose sorted, Counter, hash table, or whichever way is the most convenient for you.
 - ~2053.
 Kth Distinct String in an Array~ (Easy, 2024-08-05 Daily Q): Build a hash table/Counter mapping the frequency of each string, and iterate through the arr and find kth distinct string
 - ~1.
 Two Sum~ (Easy, 2024-08-27 Daily Q, but it was originally 1514.
 Path with Maximum Probability): Build a hash table for `num[i]` to `i`, iterate through the nums and check if target - nums[i] exists
+- 1684.
+Count the Number of Consistent Strings (Easy, 2024-09-12 Daily Q): build a hash table (or even better, boolean array of size 26) and count number of “consistent” strings

 ## Sorting